gabrielkunz/seam-carving/README.md

 python3 -m pip install virtualenv
 ```

-After that, navigate to the folder where the 'main' folder for the scripts is located.
+After that, navigate to the folder where the 'src' folder for the scripts is located.
 Then we can create the virtual environment using the following command:

 ```bash
 python3 -m venv env